 Pour a gallon of water inside the bowl, and if the water struggles to flush, it means that the toilet is partially clogged.
 Use a plunger or snake to clear the pipes.

 You can also use vinegar to improve the flushing efficiency of a toilet.
 A vinegar soak is a lot more proactive and effective than simply checking for clogs.
-First, open the tank lid and remove the fill hose that varies by toilet models.
+First, open the tank lid and remove the fill hose that varies by toilet model.
 Now, put a funnel inside the overflow tube carefully, and fill it with vinegar.

 Leave it for a couple of hours then, put everything back the way it was.
 Flush the toilet and you should notice a significant difference in flushing power.
 The vinegar should quickly and gently remove the build-up in your toilet and pipes.